abetterstory/abetter-wordpress/README.md

 ABetter Wordpress is a turnkey solution for using Wordpress on top of Laravel to build exceptionally fast web applications – while still using the worlds most popular CMS to manage content and translations.

-Our way of building fast web applications is all about Separation of Concerns (SoC).
-We let Wordpress handle the content back-end and Laravel the static front-end.
+Our methodology to fast web applications is all about Separation of Concerns (SoC) and Scalable Static Caching.
+We let Wordpress handle the content back-end and Laravel the standalone front-end.
 Additional API and web services for dynamic content are also routed through Laravel.

-With the ABetter Toolkit we give Blade some new powerful directives helping us separate as much as possible in standalone and resusable components – much inspired by ReactJS.
+With the ABetter Toolkit we give Laravel/Blade some new powerful directives helping us separate as much as possible in standalone and resusable components – much inspired by ReactJS/VueJS.

 ---